The binary for SSAP is called

 DSSP, WOLF and sec

-cath-ssap is also able to read its input from other combinations of input files:
+cath-ssap from PDB files only.
+However it's also capable of reading its data from other combinations of input files:

 - PDB and DSSP